LuisPCNeri/pak/README.md

 `pak` answers the questions pacman makes awkward: *what does this package actually pull in? what breaks if I remove it? which packages are orphaned on my system?* It reads directly from `/var/lib/pacman/local/` — no subprocess calls to pacman, no network, nothing written to your system.

 > **Status:** Active development.
-The core parse pipeline, dependency graph, package list pane, info panel, and dep tree are working.
-Remove simulation and file ownership features are planned.
+The core parse pipeline, dependency graph, package list pane, info panel, dep tree, and remove simulation overlay are working.
+File ownership and per-package file list features are planned.

 ---